h2oai/deepwater/docs/system-wide-installation.md

 ### Disable Automatic System Updates

-By default, Ubuntu applies automatic system updates, which as previously indicated, can cause the nVIDIA driver to fail.
+By default, Ubuntu applies automatic system updates, which as previously indicated, can cause the NVIDIA driver to fail.
 Consequently, we will stop auto system updates because after every kernel update, NVIDIA driver fails to communicate with system.

 		$ sudo apt-get remove unattended-upgrades